Stolz/laravel-docker-stack/readme.md

 - Database persisted data is also mounted via Docker volume so changes are not lost after rebuilding the containers.
 - Dependencies are managed using [PHP Composer](https://getcomposer.org) official Docker image to keep all the tools inside Docker land.
 - All services are run by UID:GID `1000:1000` to prevent permission problems.
+- All services are run by UID:GID `1000:1000` to prevent permission problems.
+- Communication between Nginx and PHP-FPM using UNIX sockets instead of TCP for better performance.

 ## Requirement